mxrxxsv/Dagaz-Progress-Report/ProgressReport/README.md

 This system lets you record, review, and analyze daily work sessions in one place.
 You can ingest data from a CSV or start with a built-in sample, then filter by month, sort any column, and page through entries.
 Each row is editable by clicking it—edits scroll you to the form, and saves scroll you back with a highlight so you see changes instantly.
 Summary cards and live form chips show key productivity metrics, while localStorage keeps your data and draft entries persistent between sessions.

+## Description

+Dagaz Progress Dashboard is a lightweight productivity tracker for dagaz assoc.
+It ingests CSVs or sample data, lets you log daily sessions with a single time input, and computes activity efficiency automatically.
+You can filter by month, sort any column, paginate, and edit by clicking rows.
+The form and table stay in sync with smooth scrolling and highlights, while summaries surface totals, minutes per activity, and activities per site.
+Data and in-progress drafts persist locally so you can pick up where you left off.

 ## Quick start

 ```bash